-TRESNA: There is still racism happening in Australia at the moment.
-But when that's all gone, I believe we can all come together and connect as one.
+TRESNA: There is still racism happening in, in Australia at the moment.
+But when that's all gone, and everything's going well, like, I believe we can all come together and connect as one.
 And like, we can just teach them our culture, and they can teach us as many things as well.

-Yeah, I hope that happens.
-Yeah.
+And yeah, I hope that happens.